bebac/spotihifi/README.md

 It is written in c++ using c++11 features, so you'll need a fairly new gcc.
 It is known to compile with gcc 4.6.3 and above.

-The only external library dependency is libspotify.
+You will need a spotify library that fits your platform.
 Get it from the spotify development site and place it in the vendor directory:

     vendor/libspotify-12.1.51-Linux-x86_64-release

-Make sure to get the one that fits your target platform.
+libasound is used to playback audio.
+On Ubuntu do:

+    sudo apt-get install libasound2-dev

 I have not included the spotify application key in the repository, so you need to apply for one and place the appkey.c in the source folder.